ljunggren/boozang-docs/README.md

 ###### Keywords: bz-skip and bz-stop

 In data-driven testing, we support the keywords "bz-skip" and "bz-stop" to be able to trigger conditional functionality based on data.
-As soon as "bz-skip" occurs the test will skip without generating a failure.
-If "bz-stop" occurs the all upstream tests will stop without generating an error.
+As soon as "bz-skip" occur the test will skip without generating a failure.
+If "bz-stop" occur the all upstream tests will stop without generating an error.